SouthEastFPV/Typhon/README.md

 * You can purchase a Typhon from https://dindrones.com/.
 Din is a trusted business owner and avid MultiGP Pro Pilot and is well known.

 ## Carbon Fiber sources and CNC Services
-More Information on CNC/Carbon Fibercutting services [click here](/CNC/CF_CNCServices.md)
+More Information on CNC/Carbon Fiber cutting services [click here](/CNC/CF_CNCServices.md)

 ### Typhoon v7